Post: How to Use HR Analytics for M&A Due Diligence: Mitigate Risk Before the Deal Closes

 • Field normalization: Standardize role titles, department names, and compensation fields so cross-dataset joins produce valid results.

-• Completeness check: Flag records with missing hire dates, missing manager IDs, or missing compensation fields — then determine whether the gaps are data quality issues or intentional omissions.
+• Completeness check: Flag records with missing hire dates, missing manager IDs, or missing compensation fields.
+Determine whether gaps are data quality issues or intentional omissions.

 • Outlier flagging: Identify compensation values that are statistical outliers within a role band.
 These are either data entry errors or undisclosed arrangements that require explanation.

 Document every data quality issue found.
-A target company with pervasive HR data quality problems will be harder and more expensive to integrate — that cost belongs in the deal model.
+A target with pervasive HR data quality problems will be harder and more expensive to integrate.
+That cost belongs in the deal model.
+For a structured validation methodology, the HRIS required fields vs. manual data validation guide covers the tradeoffs in detail.

 Step 3 — Score Talent Flight Risk Across Critical Roles

-Post-merger talent loss is one of the most reliable value destroyers in M&A. Gartner research consistently identifies employee uncertainty during ownership transitions as a leading driver of voluntary attrition spikes in the 90-day post-close window.
-The solution is to identify who is most likely to leave before the deal closes — when you still have structural options.
+Post-merger talent loss is one of the most reliable value destroyers in M&A. Research consistently identifies employee uncertainty during ownership transitions as a leading driver of voluntary attrition spikes in the 90-day post-close window.
+Identify who is most likely to leave before the deal closes — when you still have structural options.

 Build a flight-risk scoring model using four weighted inputs: